 CREATE & IMPLEMENT YOUR FINANCIAL ACTION PLAN

-Since, you are determined to invest strategically, you have determined your net worth, identified your financial goals, it’s time to start thinking about which goals might be most realistic.
+Since you are determined to invest strategically, you have determined your net worth, identify your financial goals, it’s time to start thinking about which goals might be most realistic.
 Prioritize them.
 While you do so, be realistic.

 Don’t forget to have a budget in place.

 Life changes, and so does your financial priorities.
 You need to constantly update your financial plan over time as your financial circumstances and financial goals changes.
 Hence, it’s utmost important to review your financial plan regularly.